Ted Petty Invitational: 2006 Ted Petty Invitational

 The 2006 TPI was held on September 29 & 30, 2006 in Midlothian, IL.
-It was another well loved tournament featuring great matches and performances from the likes of Low Ki, Strong, Quackenbush, and many more.
-In addition, it saw the shocking returns of Jimmy Jacobs and Necro Butcher to IWA-MS after a lengthy leave of absence as well as Chuck Taylor winning the IWA-MS World title from Toby Klein.
+It was another loved tournament featuring matches and performances from the likes of Low Ki, Strong, Quackenbush, and many more.
+In addition, it saw the returns of Jimmy Jacobs and Necro Butcher to IWA-MS after a leave of absence as well as Chuck Taylor winning the IWA-MS World title from Toby Klein.

 The 2006 TPI saw the return of M-Dogg 20, a former IWA-MS World Champion, to the company and he managed to get to round 2.
 Pro Wrestling Guerrilla was represented by six regulars (Chris Bosh, Scott Lost, Scorpio Sky, Kevin Steen, El Generico and Davey Richards) but finished the tournament with a combined 3–6 record.